 This is a clearly unambiguously bad card to draw in a reading, sending a clear warning that something problematic is to be found in the situation analyzed in the reading.
 As such, the other cards drawn along a five of pentacles can either provide some advice on how the existing situation might be altered to change the outcome, or provide a clearer incentive to stay away from this current path if possible.

-Poverty, misery, lack of funds and resources, isolation, bad health.
+Poverty, misery, lack of funds and resources, isolation, and bad health.

-Reversed: Extreme loss, living off other people’s resources, excessive spending, taking advantage of others.
+Reversed: Extreme loss, living off other people’s resources, excessive spending, and taking advantage of others.